cysnhr/discontinued-100-days-of-code/mistakes/linked_list.md

 Upon testing some of these codes, Node(A) does become the new self.head after the add function.
 So what went wrong?

 I actually have no idea and for days I've been working on this but argh.
 Sometimes self.head is None but sometimes it isn't.
 I don't know what to do.
+$\rightarrow$ You didn't change the self.head in this code.